 As you too will find out when you start making it, panna cotta is ridiculously easy to make!
 And it tastes delicious, so it’s a fantastic dessert to impress friends, family and guests with not much effort and marvel at your culinary genius! 😉 But once you know the basics, it’ll be even more fun to experiment with flavors and such.

-So today, I’ll be sharing with you guys a creamy and healthy Coconut Panna Cotta served 3 ways – with passion fruit, or raspberries, or granola!
+So today, I’ll be sharing with you guys a creamy and healthy Panna Cotta made with Coconut milk served 3 ways – with passion fruit, or raspberries, or granola!
 So this coconut panna cotta with fruit is perfect as a dessert (duh!), but it’s also healthy and great for breakfast too!
 Dessert for breakfast anyone?

 So what is panna cotta?